aspose-words/Aspose.Words-for-Java/readme.txt

 - Include all files within the folder of the sample that is being compiled.
 - A library reference to Aspose.Words.jar which is found within the lib folder must be added to the project.
 - Depending on the sample being compiled, a reference to other Aspose.Words libraries may also be required.
 These are found under the demos-only-lib folder inside the lib folder.
-- Example code which demonstrates conversion of a document to image requires the appropriate ImageIO codecs installed on the system.
-If one of these codecs is missing it will present itself as a runtime error such as: "java.lang.IllegalStateException: Cannot find an ImageIO writer for the specified format: bmp".
-See below for details on how to download and install ImageIO.
 - The entry point for each sample is always found at "Program.Main".

 Software Requirements
 ==========================================

-- Aspose.Words for Java 10.3.0 or later
+- Aspose.Words for Java 10.6.0 or later
 - An additional library: Aspose.Network for Java 2.0.1 or later.
 This is used to demonstrate integration of Aspose.Words with other Aspose libraries.
 - The TestNG plugin must be enabled in IntelliJ IDEA in order to properly run the test code found in Examples.
+- For samples which use a graphical interface the "UI Designer" plugin must be installed and enabled.
+This can be found under File -> Settings -> Plugins.
+"UI Designer" needs to be present and enabled on the installed plugins list.

+- Example code which demonstrates conversion of a document to image requires the appropriate ImageIO codecs installed on the system.
+If one of these codecs is missing it will present itself as a runtime error such as: "java.lang.IllegalStateException: Cannot find an ImageIO writer for the specified format: bmp".
+See below for details on how to download and install ImageIO.

-- Java provides standard codecs during most installations, however in some situations missing codecs must be downloaded manually:
+- Java comes with most standard ImageIO codecs during most installations, however in some situations missing codecs must be downloaded manually:
   - The BMP codec is missing from Java 1.4.
   - The TIFF codec is missing from Java 1.5.